This can help if:

 - You want to know about the different type of drugs

-- You want to know about illegal drugs
+- You want to know why certain drugs are illegal

 What are drugs and why do people take them?